 How do I make my vegan quiches look pretty?

-I initially added the little veggies flowers as decorations, but is was surprised that they actually tasted delicious too!
+Note: I initially added the little veggies flowers as decorations, but I was surprised that they actually tasted delicious too!

 - 1 package high protein or extra firm tofu